 If a district and a charter school are unable to reach agreement on the district's provision of transportation for all or some of the students attending said school, the charter school may provide its own transportation.
 The school shall make every reasonable effort to provide such transportation in the most cost effective manner possible, including but not limited to collaboration with the district.
 The school shall be reimbursed by the district for the actual costs incurred by the school or for the district's average per pupil cost for all in-district student transportation, whichever is less.
 Said reimbursements shall be subject to the Commissioner's approval and shall be paid through the Department's charter tuition payment process.

-(12) Surplus determination.
-In fiscal year 2010 and each subsequent fiscal year, each charter school shall maintain a separate fund on its books of account for tuition revenue.
-The Commissioner, in consultation with the State Auditor, shall prescribe supplemental reports for the purpose of calculating the school's cumulative unspent tuition revenue, and such reports shall be submitted as part of the school's audited financial statements.
-Payments of excess cumulative tuition revenue due to sending districts and the commonwealth shall be made by the Commissioner through adjustments to quarterly tuition payments and quarterly local aid distributions.
+Surplus Determination: Every Commonwealth charter school shall maintain a separate fund on its books of account for tuition revenue.
+The Commissioner, in consultation with the State Auditor, shall prescribe supplemental reports for the purpose of calculating the school’s cumulative unspent tuition revenue, and such reports shall be submitted as part of the school’s audited financial statements.
+Commonwealth charter schools are permitted to retain a reasonable surplus as working capital for the upcoming fiscal year equal to no more than 25 percent of the prior year’s tuition payments plus 20 percent of the budgeted operating and capital expenses for the upcoming year.
+Payments of excess cumulative tuition revenue due to sending districts and the Commonwealth shall be made by the Commissioner through adjustments to monthly tuition payments and monthly distribution of charter 70 aid.

-(13) Capital plan and reserves.
-A charter school may establish, and periodically update, a capital plan identifying current and future capital projects.
-The Commissioner shall prescribe the information to be reported for each such project as part of the school's annual report.
+Capital Plan and Reserves: A charter school may establish and periodically update a capital plan identifying current and future capital projects.
+The Commissioner shall prescribe the information to be reported for each such project as part of the school’s annual report.
 A charter school may establish a separate capital reserve account for each project identified in its capital plan, and may make payments into said accounts.
-Funds in a capital reserve account may only be used for the project or purpose for which the account was established, provided, that such funds may be transferred to another capital reserve account or to the school's operating fund with the prior approval of the Commissioner.
+Funds in a capital reserve account may only be used for the project or purpose for which the account was established, provided, that such funds may be transferred to another capital reserve account or to the school’s operating fund with the prior approval of the Commissioner.

-1.09: Ongoing Review of Charter Schools
+1.08: Reporting Requirements and Ongoing Review

-Annual Report.
-A charter school shall submit to the Board and the local school committee and make available to every parent or guardian of its enrolled students and to every parent or guardian who expresses interest in enrolling in that charter school, an annual report.
-The annual report shall be issued no later than August of each year for the preceding school year.
+Annual Report: A charter school shall submit an annual report to the Board and the local school committee and make available to every parent or guardian of its enrolled students and to every parent or guardian who expresses interest in enrolling in that charter school.
+A network, as defined by 603 CMR 1.00, may submit a combined annual report provided that information for each school is reported discretely within the annual report to ensure that it complies with M.G.L. c.
+71, § 89; 603 CMR 1.00; and any guidelines issued by the Department.
+The annual report shall be issued no later than August 1 of each year for the preceding school year.
 The annual report shall include the following information:

 a financial statement setting forth by appropriate categories the unaudited revenue and expenditures for the year just ended, and a balance sheet setting forth the charter school's assets, liabilities, and fund balances or equities;